Run Mate by Core-Lean works best with Javascript Enabled!

 5. The Mates go to the link, click on “Join the team” and fill in their personal information.

-You have until September 22rd, 2023 to register your team online.
+You have until September 20, 2024 to register your team online.
 It will be possible to register on the weekend of the event on the village, subject to space availability.

 No, no registration transfers are allowed.

-Yes your team name can be changed until August 15th, 2023.
+Yes your team name can be changed until August 15th, 2024.
 To do so, you can write us an email at the following address: contact@runmate.org.

-As soon as this is done, you can write us an email at the following address contact@runmate.org giving us the name of the old and new Captain.
+Yes, you can write us an email at the following address contact@runmate.org giving us the name of the old and new Captain.

 You can join the Facebook group of the event “Run Mate-Trouve tes Mates” many riders are still looking to join teams.
 Don’t hesitate to browse through the announcements or post your own.